 - The President of the University or his/her designee, after consultation with the Union, shall announce the number of available range adjustments at each rank, on or before October 1st.

 - Applications will be filed and processed in the spring of each academic year based on the established calendar for the Faculty Range Adjustment Program.
 The President, after negotiations with AFT, Local 1796, shall develop a calendar setting forth range adjustment procedures which shall be published and distributed annually to all eligible full-time faculty.
 Candidates shall adhere to the dates set forth in the calendar.

-- Faculty members interested in applying for range adjustments should review Article XXI (J) of the Statewide Agreement and the Faculty Range Adjustment Program included herein.
-William Paterson University shall provide copies of the Faculty Range Adjustment Program, the List of Eligibility (as provided at the beginning of each academic year) and calendar to all faculty members.
+- Faculty members interested in applying for range adjustments should review Article XXI (H)(5) of the Statewide Agreement and the Faculty Range Adjustment Program included herein.
+William Paterson University shall provide copies of the Faculty Range Adjustment Program, the Eligibility List (as provided at the beginning of each academic year) and calendar to all faculty members.

 - Although the review committees may request additional information to assist in their evaluation, it is the responsibility of candidates to provide the documentation to support their record of activity in rank or range across the merit-based criteria.
 Documentation of activity at a prior rank, range or employment activity at William Paterson University, or another organization or institution of higher education shall not be submitted as evidence of meeting the merit-based criteria.
 The Administration will provide to the UFRAC a list of applicants, which will include faculty appointment date, last promotion and/or range adjustment date(s), if any, and a printed copy of the Faculty Range Adjustment Program.

 - The Administration will provide a list to all faculty members notifying them of their eligibility status.
 Prior to distribution of such list, the Administration will provide to the Union for its review this list, which will include faculty appointment date, and last promotion and/or range adjustment date(s) if any.